aripalanjian/Matrix/README.md

 ## About
 Began as an exercise to develop mathematical equations while studying linear algebra at university to reinforce the covered material.
 This project is in transition from a compiled version to a header only library and thus at this time is not guaranteed to work.
-As I am able, I will update this library to more modern c++20 standards and to add multi-threading.
+As I am able, I will update this library to more modern c++20 standards and to add multithreading.
 ## Getting Started
 - Download matrix.hpp
 ## Interface